elotroalex/record/_editions/sdw-diplomatic.md

 author: alex gil
 ---

-(a diplomatic edition)
+(a minimal diplomatic edition)

-<p>Individual pages are separated by a horizontal line.
-At the top of each page, the page number is indicated in brackets, and corresponds to the canonical pagination.
-To access the facsimile for each page click on the relevant page number. <span style="color:#288828;">Additions</span> are indicated in green, and <span style="color:#AA3232;">deletions</span> in red.</p>
+<p>A note for readers: Individual pages are separated by a horizontal line.
+At the top of each page, the [page number] is indicated in brackets, and corresponds to the canonical pagination.
+To access the facsimile for each page, click on the relevant page number. [?Uncertain] readings are indicated in brackets with a question mark.
+To reduce the complex material evidence for revisions to <span style="color:#288828;">additions</span> and <span style="color:#AA3232;">deletions</span> is of course nonsense, but I figured it would make the transcription more readable.</p>